Brown's Snout Apple

 Discovered in the mid 1850s on the farm of Mr. Dent at Yarkhill, Herefordshire, UK; this is another English Cider Apple.
 It is on the smaller side, only slightly larger than a golf ball; it is round yet conical and grows in small groups.
 Its name comes from the russets that form around the calyx of the apple.
 A calyx is the name for the bottom part of the apple that formed when the flower was pollinated, hence a brown Snout.

 True to name, the Brown Snout’s skin is base yellowish green with brown russets at the top of the apple and is smooth and waxy.
 The flesh is white and firm, sweet and slightly bitter.
-Some mentions flavors of butterscotch or nuts but we noticed an astringent texture due to its tannin count.
+Some mention flavors of butterscotch or nuts but we noticed an astringent sensation due to its tannin count.
 The tannins give this apple its bittersweet flavor for ciders.
-The juicy it produces is mellow and dark in color.
+The juice it produces is mellow and dark in color.

 USDA Zone: 5-8

 Mature Height: B.9 ~10-12' or 35-40% of Standard; Dwarf